cotarr/collab-auth/README.md

 Running the server in development mode will require 3 things.

-- A file to define user login and passwords
+- A file to define user accounts with login username and password
-- A file to define client IDs and client secrets
+- A file to define client accounts with client id and client secret
 - Certificates to sign and verify JWT tokens.

 There is a bash script named `config-dev-script.sh` that